Course Description

 Panel Discussion

-Moderators: Sumeet S. Mitter, MD, MSc, and Tania A. Vora, MD
+Moderators: Sumeet S. Mitter, MD, MSc and Sandeep M. Jani, MD

 Keynote Speaker